TaihuLight/MRCSNet/README.md

 # DRCSNet
 Deep Convolutional Neural Network for Compressive Sensing of Magnetic Resonance Images （CS-MRI）

+## Notice: The training code will be published after the paper is accepted.

 ## Requirements
  - Python 3.5.x
  - Pytorch 0.4.1